American Psychological Association

 Chicago, August 22-25, 2002

-Ron Kraus, Jason Williams, Craig Childress (Photo by Fenichel)
+Ron Kraus, Jason Williams, Craig Childress (Photo by Fenichel) Symposium #4178: Integrating Online Services into Clinical Practice

 This presentation was both informative and a pleasure to attend, for several reasons.
 First, this was the last morning of the newly-condensed APA Convention, and it was nice to see some of us in the audience who had already presented, now in cognito and able to relax as we listened to our colleagues. :-)

 With both practitioners and researchers in the audience, this panel addressed some of the salient issues and trends which online mental health professionals have been focused on for the past several years.
-A seasoned and knowledgeable group, the symposium was chaired by John Grohol (founder of Mental Health Net, numerous 'blogs and forums, co-founder of
+A seasoned and knowledgeable group, the symposium was chaired by John Grohol (founder of Mental Health Net, numerous 'blogs and forums, co-founder of ISMHO, and pioneering proponent of "e-therapy").
+Craig Childress and Jason Williams presented perspectives from their experience in a Children's Hospital system.
+Finally, Dr. Ron Kraus presented an overview and discussion of online ethical issues as they are approached and described by a number of existing web-based codes of online conduct.
+[See Table, below.]

 John Grohol opened the symposium by taking a quick poll of the audience, which revealed that a large majority were practitioners.
 Most in the room indicated that they use the Internet regularly to communicate.
 With that, Craig Childress was introduced, to present a perspective as a clinician and employee within an inpatient hospital setting, in this case for children.
-Dr. Childress has written extensively about ethical and practice considerations in online clinical practice, and is a past-President of the International Society for Mental Health Online (
+Dr. Childress has written extensively about ethical and practice considerations in online clinical practice, and is a past-President of the International Society for Mental Health Online (ISMHO).

 As we move into the 21st Century, with the ubiquitous experience of surfing websites and routinely using e-mail, Dr. Childress observed that within the ranks of teaching, online particularly, psychologists may tend to be particularly uncomfortable as we confront issues of confidentiality, privacy, and so forth.
 "Why would we even want to use it?" some in high places may be asking.
 "Why would it be important to incorporate the Internet into our practice?".
 Well, he would reply, for one thing [as this writer often repeats], Internet communication is a fact of 21st Century life, and whether we have personal qualms or worries or not, "it's going to walk into our office and demand that we use it anyway".
 As Internet-based activities become part of daily life, consumers will continue to search for services online.
 For that reason alone, psychologists, like other professionals, may well want to consider having a "web presence".
 One precaution here: "Once you enter Cyberspace, definitions become cloudy!"

-my own presentation, namely that whether or not we spend a great deal of time online ourselves, it is very likely that our clients, friends, and colleagues do.
+Dr. Childress went on to present another part of the equation, one which I had tried very hard to illuminate just the day before at my own presentation, namely that whether or not we spend a great deal of time online ourselves, it is very likely that our clients, friends, and colleagues do.
 As that part of their life is valid and real, it really makes sense for us to be comfortable and knowledgeable about 21st century communication and online relationships.
 As Dr. Childress noted, "patients are going to bring in Internet issues themselves.
 Patients will bring in issues of their children's use, issues of online-augmented relationships... for example a patient with issues of intimacy or pseudo-relationships".

 Childress highlighted another great potential use of the Internet, exploring patients' websites.
 While this could be "tremendously helpful", it might lead also to the question of "where do we draw the line with privacy?
 With the therapeutic frame?".